 As senior vice president of the Highway Loss Data Institute (HLDI), Kim Hazelbaker has a leadership role in all aspects of HLDI's mission.
-Mr. Hazelbaker has been with the organization for 18 years, initially joining as director of statistical analysis.
+Mr. Hazelbaker has been with the organization since 1988, initially joining as director of statistical analysis.

 Prior to coming to HLDI, Mr. Hazelbaker worked in a diplomatic capacity as statistical advisor to the Kingdom of Saudi Arabia in Riyadh, Saudi Arabia.
 He has held technical and management positions with the Census Bureau and the Bureau of Labor Statistics.
 Mr. Hazelbaker holds a master's degree and a bachelor's from the University of Missouri.

 Senior Vice President, Research